 Field-hunting tip

-Look in oxidized zones of lead-bearing hydrothermal ore deposits country — that is the host setting where vauquelinite typically forms.
+Look in oxidized zones of lead-bearing hydrothermal ore deposits country, the host setting where vauquelinite typically forms.
 If you start seeing crocoite, pyromorphite, cerussite in float, you are in the right ground.
 Field specimens usually show a crusts, botryoidal masses, and fine granular aggregates habit, so train your eye for that shape before scanning the outcrop.